Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture1.md

 ```

 ## The EUTxO Model
 This is the transcript for the lecture video on EUTxOs by Lars Brünjes.
-Further information about EUTxO models can be found here: Accounting Systems for Blockchains
+Further information about EUTxO models can be found here:<br/> [Accounting Systems for Blockchains]( https://iohk.io/en/blog/posts/2021/03/11/cardanos-extended-utxo-accounting-model/) <br/><br/>
 One of the most important things you need to understand in order to write Plutus smart contracts is the counting model that Cardano uses; and that is the so-called (E)UTxO model, which is an abbreviation for extended unspent transaction output model.
 The UTxO model without being extended is the one that has been introduced by Bitcoin.
 But there are other models.
 Ethereum, for example, uses a so-called account-based model, which is what you're used to from a normal bank, where everybody has an account and each account has a balance.
 And if you transfer money from one account to another, then the balance gets updated accordingly, but that is not how the UTxO model works.
 Unspent transaction outputs are exactly what the name says.
 They are transaction outputs that are outputs from previous transactions that happened on the blockchain that have not yet been spent.<br/>

 So let's look at an example where we have two such UTxOs, one belonging to Alice, 100 ADA and another one belonging to Bob, 50 ADA.
 And as an example, let's assume that Alice wants to send 10 ADA to Bob.
 So she creates a transaction and the transaction is something that has inputs and outputs, can be an arbitrary number of inputs and an arbitrary number of outputs.
 And an important thing is that you can always only use complete UTxOs as input.
 So, if she wants to send 10 ADA to Bob, she can't simply split herexisting 100 ADA into a 90 to 10 piece.
 She has to use the full 100 ADA as input.
 So by using the UTxO 100 ADA as input to a transaction.
 Alice has not spent that UTxO, so it's no longer an UTxO.
 It's no longer unspent, it's been spent.
 And now she can create outputs for a transaction.
 So she wants to pay 10 ADA to Bob.
 So one output will be 10 ADA to Bob, and then she wants her change back.
 So she creates a second output of 90 ADA to herself.<br/>